datastax/dsbulk/manual/settings.md

 #### --connector.json.generatorFeatures _&lt;map&lt;string,boolean&gt;&gt;_

-A map of JSON generator features to set.
-Map keys should be enum constants defined in `com.fasterxml.jackson.core.JsonGenerator.Feature`.
+JSON generator features to enable.
+Valid values are all the enum constants defined in `com.fasterxml.jackson.core.JsonGenerator.Feature`.
 For example, a value of `{ ESCAPE_NON_ASCII : true, QUOTE_FIELD_NAMES : true }` will configure the generator to escape all characters beyond 7-bit ASCII and quote field names when writing JSON output.
 Used for unloading only.

+Note that some Jackson features might not be supported, in particular features that operate on the resulting Json tree by filtering elements or altering their contents, since such features conflict with dsbulk's own filtering and formatting capabilities.
+Instead of trying to modify the resulting tree using Jackson features, you should try to achieve the same result using the settings available under the `codec` and `schema` sections.

 #### -maxConcurrentFiles,--connector.json.maxConcurrentFiles _&lt;string&gt;_